-Observers have said that the position of British Prime Minister Theresa May and her government has been weakened by the recent election, which lost her the majority in parliament.
+The position of British Prime Minister Theresa May and her government going into the talks with the EU has been weakened by the recent election, which lost her the majority in parliament.
 May had called for an early election in the hope of getting a stronger hand to drive a harder bargain in the Brexit negotiations.

-May had been focusing on a so-called hard Brexit during the election campaign, while some of her party members are now calling for keeping closer ties and stronger relationships with the EU.
+May had been focusing on a so-called hard Brexit during the election campaign, while some of her party members are now calling for a soft Brexit and for keeping closer ties and stronger relationships with the EU.

 Highlighting the need to “maintain the U.K. creative industries’ competitive advantage,” he concluded: “It remains vital we secure the best possible deal for the sector during what will be a turbulent period of political and constitutional change.”

-Others industry representatives say that the Brexit vote and the uncertain outcome of the EU talks about what forms it takes cast a shadow over the entertainment sector.
+Other industry representatives say that the Brexit vote and the uncertain outcome of the EU talks about what form the British EU departure takes are casting a shadow over the entertainment sector.

-“The film and television industry depends upon relationships — financial, professional and creative — with Europe and the rest of the world," Michael Ryan, chairman of the Independent Film & Television Association, said after the election.
-"Brexit itself has compounded the existing marketplace uncertainties that affect us.
-Now, with the scope of the government’s mandate to negotiate the U.K.’s trade and legal relationships internationally open to question, we are simply apprehensive for the future."
+“The film and television industry depends upon relationships — financial, professional and creative — with Europe and the rest of the world,” said Michael Ryan, chairman of the Independent Film & Television Association.
+“Brexit itself has compounded the existing marketplace uncertainties that affect us.
+Now, with the scope of the government’s mandate to negotiate the U.K.’s trade and legal relationships internationally open to question, we are simply apprehensive for the future.”

 There is no precedent for Brexit as no founding member has ever left the EU.
-Analysts, however, have predicted that the U.K. will end up with a version of one of three existing models of countries that are collaborating with the EU without being members: the Norwegian, the Swiss or the Turkish models.
+Analysts, however, have predicted that the U.K. could end up with a version of one of three existing models of countries that are collaborating with the EU without being members: the Norwegian, the Swiss or the Turkish model.

 Norway is a member of the European Economic Area, which gives it full access to the EU market in return for contributing to the EU budget and following most EU laws.
 If the U.K. followed that model, its producers would continue to have access to EU subsidies, U.K. productions would continue to qualify under EU TV quotas and U.K. talent would still be considered European, meaning talent could travel freely.
 British politicians supporting Brexit have typically spoken out against the freedom of movement for all EU citizens though.

 Turkey follows yet another model.
-It is a member of the EU's customs union, meaning Turkish exports to the EU are tariff-free.
-Turkey does not have to accept the principle of freedom of movement of EU citizens, but still gets access to the EU market.
+It is a member of the EU’s customs union, meaning Turkish exports to the EU are tariff-free.
+Turkey does not have to accept the principle of freedom of movement of EU citizens though, while still getting access to the EU market.
 Since that approach would mean that U.K. citizens can no longer travel and work visa-free across Europe, cooperation on film and TV productions would become more difficult and more expensive.
 And it is not clear if U.K. producers could apply for EU subsidies in the same manner they do now.